isomerpages/ogp-homer/pages/faq.md

 #### What is Homer?

 Homer is a mobile application to help report your health status or location.
-You should only download the app if you have been served either a Quarantine Order or Stay-Home notice.
+You should only download the app if you have been served either a Quarantine Order or Stay-Home Notice.

 #### Where can I download the Homer app?